 Speaking of mops, microfiber mops typically (in our experience) tend to do a better job at mopping up the dust than traditional rope mops.
 Your mileage may vary, though.

 You want to use hot water to wash your bedding and curtains (if the fabric can withstand it).
 It is suggested you use water over 140 degrees Fahrenheit.
 This will kill dust mites.
 When dust mites are killed, you are cutting down on the amount of dust in your home.
 Wash your bedding weekly to help keep dust bunnies at bay.

-In addition to your regular vacuuming done a couple times per week (or more depending on if you have pets or children), you want to do a thorough vacuuming at least once a month.
-This means moving furniture, getting into all those hard to reach places, and vacuuming the furniture itself.
+In addition to your regular vacuuming done a couple of times per week (or more depending on if you have pets or children), you want to do a thorough vacuuming at least once a month.
+This means moving furniture, getting into all those hard-to-reach places, and vacuuming the furniture itself.